Cllr Anne Hetherington (Chair of Governors)

 I work closely with the Head Teacher and my Governor colleagues to make sure that the finances are well managed for the benefit of the children.

-The school and council have provided me with the opportunity to attend a wide range of training courses which have enabled me to understand what is expected of me in my role as governor, and what policies the school must adhere to, to run effectively.
+The school and council continues to provide me with the opportunity to attend a wide range of training courses which supports my understanding of what is expected of me in my role as governor, and what policies the school must adhere to, to run effectively.
 I am proud to be a governor of Stanhope Primary School, and want to strive to ensure every child who attends is safe, happy, and enabled to develop their full potential.
 In order to do this, I feel it is essential to support the school in its journey to become outstanding.
 I encourage and welcome anyone who would like to ask me anything, to contact me via the school office.

 I am also on the executive committee of the D.L.I.
 Association which meets in Durham City.
 This committee runs the D.L.I.
 Association throughout the North East of England.